Spanish (SPAN)

 Cross-listed course: LING 314

 Intensive language practice in native environment with emphasis on oral skills.
-Instruction by native speakers; community contact and home stay.
-Prior placement test required.
+Instruction by native speakers; community contact, and home stay.
 May be repeated once for credit.
+Restricted to participants of the USC Spanish Summer Global Classroom Program.

 Health professionals' functional and lexical language ability, cultural information, etiquette and protocol necessary to interact with Spanish speakers.